430: Question Time II

 Opening War Theme

-Composed in 1853 by Giuseppe Verdi.
+Composed in 1875 by Pyotr Ilyich Tchaikovsky.
 Public domain.

 Public domain recording.
 Source.